jakezatecky/d3-funnel/README.md

 ];
 ```

-If you want to pass formatted values to be shown in the funnel, pass in an array
+In addition to using `label.format`, you can also pass formatted values in an
-containing the value and formatted value:
+array:

 ``` javascript
 var data = [